mattcantstop/comedy/standup.md

 Singing.
 I am horrible at it.
 But I didn't know this for so long!
 I was thinking other people sucked, little did I know

+## I Have A Surprise For You! ##
+Is this really a good thing?
+I am leaving you for a biker with a neck tattoo.
+Great!